 ID pointers: The large rusty patches near the tip of each grey forewing and with inner side distinctly edged in black are diagnostic.
 Also very fine scalloped cross-lines help with the ID process.

-Distribution: (Last record: 14/06/2024 at Cressbrook Dale ) - Rare and local in Derbyshire being known only from a few sites and very few records.
-One record in 2024
+Distribution: (First record: 1863 ) - (Last record: 14/06/2024 at Cressbrook Dale ) - Rare and local in Derbyshire being known only from a few sites and very few records.
+First account in Derbyshire of this species appears to be 1863, then 26 records from 1905 – 2017 with the last report of one in 2024.

 Flight Period: June / July / - On the wing – June – July.
 Moth Activity: Nocturnal Crepuscular - and is attracted to light Photographed: Yes - Photographed By: Simon Roddis, Steve Orridge, Chris Blakey © All Rights Reserved